data-science-ucsb/ds-website/officer-recruitment.md

 ##### Intermediate Pipeline Director
 Primary responsibilities: lead weekly intermediate pipeline which covers basic machine learning concepts in Python.
 ##### Project Group Director
-Primary responsibilities: oversee all project groups, providing advice and direction to each group as needed.
+Primary responsibilities: oversee all project groups, provide advice and direction to each group as needed.

 ### Fill out the form below if you are interested in being a part of our team!